oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 Merge of metadata policies in a Trust Chain may lead to merge conflicts, making it impossible to validate metadata through that chain in any meaningful way.
 This risk increases if complex policies are defined by lower entities in the chain.

-There are basically two types of metadata parameters tied to an Entity; parameters that describe the Entity, for example, its display name, logotype, and organizational belonging, and parameters holding security and functional settings, such as keys and URLs.
+There are basically two types of metadata parameters tied to an Entity; parameters that describe the Entity, for example, its display name, logotype, and organizational belonging, and parameters holding security and functional settings, such as keys, algorithms and URLs.

-TODO: Continue here

-Deployments compliant with this profile **SHOULD** therefore concentrate metadata policy expression at Trust Anchors, and only express metadata policies at Intermediate Entity levels in exceptional cases.
+Deployments compliant with this profile **SHOULD** concentrate metadata policies that control security and functional settings at Trust Anchors.

 Adhering to this requirement, combined with the requirement stated in (#chaining_models) about not chaining Federation Protocol Entities directly under a Trust Anchor, enables the construction of alternative paths to other Trust Anchors without having to apply multiple Trust Anchor metadata policies, and thus avoids merge errors caused by incompatible policies.